Thermodynamics of Higher Order Entropy Corrected Schwarzschild-Beltrami-de Sitter Black Hole: Gibbs and Helmholtz Free Energies

 Gibbs free energy can be used to obtain Helmholtz free energy $F$ via the following relation,

 By using the condition (\ref{condition-first law}), $t=0$, and $l=4$ we can obtain the following Helmholtz free energy,

-In presence of the logarithmic correction there is a minimum for the Helmhultz free energy.
-Vanishing $\alpha_{1}$ gives the Helmhultz free energy of the Schwarzschild-Beltrami-de Sitter black hole as increasing function of horizon radius without any extremum.\\ In the next section we extract heat capacity and discuss about stability of the system under effect of higher order corrections of the entropy.
+In presence of the logarithmic correction there is a minimum for the Helmholtz free energy.
+Vanishing $\alpha_{1}$ gives the Helmholtz free energy of the Schwarzschild-Beltrami-de Sitter black hole as increasing function of horizon radius without any extremum.\\ In the next section we extract heat capacity and discuss about stability of the system under effect of higher order corrections of the entropy.